BashPrime/prime-hint-tracker/README.md

 **NOTE**: You need to be using the operating system you intend to build for.

-To clarify, you need to be using macOS to build for macOS.
+i.e. you must build the macOS distribution on a macOS computer.

 ```bash
 pnpm run dist:win # Windows 64-bit